 '''

 engine_add(Engine) -> Result

 Types:

 Engine = engine_ref()

 Result = ok | {error, Reason :: term()}

+Add the engine to OpenSSL's internal list.

 '''

 The function raises a error:badarg if the parameters are in wrong format.
 It may also raise the exception error:notsup in case there is no engine support in the underlying OpenSSL implementation.